artursapek/scapebot/README.md

 ### band.research(name)

-Researching the bands Avi Buffalo and LCD Soundsystem (~30 seconds):
+Researching the bands Avi Buffalo and LCD Soundsystem (~30 seconds each):

 ```python
 >>> from scapebot import band